 - Asking for reviews and testimonials

 - Creating case studies

 Customer marketing is all about retaining existing customers, as you can imagine it actually has a big role in customer success.
-This means providing the customer a reason to stay a customer no matter what stage in the customer lifecycle a customer may be.
+This means providing the customer a reason to stay a customer.

 You may have realized that customer marketing blends into customer success.
 One key reason for building great relationships with a customer is so that they can help spread the word.